-This Plan of Management, adopted on 26/09/2022 by Shellharbour City Council, applies to Hennegar Bay Reserve, The Boulevarde, Oak Flats.
-It is situated on Crown reserve 97393 and a small amount of adjoining Council owned land.
+This Plan of Management, adopted on 26/09/2022 by Shellharbour City Council, applies to Cowrie Island Reserve, Towns Street, Shellharbour.
+It is situated on Crown reserve 580064.

-The purpose of this Plan of Management (the Plan), is to provide Council with a framework that enables decisions regarding Hennegar Bay Reserve, to be made in a consistent and equitable basis.
-The plan meets all the requirements of the Crown Land Management Act 2016 (CLM Act) and the Local Government Act 1993 (LG Act) as amended.
+The purpose of this Plan of Management (the Plan) is to provide Council with a framework that enables decisions regarding Cowrie Island Reserve, to be made in a consistent and equitable basis.
+The Plan meets all the requirements of the Crown Land Management Act 2016 (CLM Act) and the Local Government Act 1993 (LG Act) as amended.

-The majority of Hennegar Bay Reserve is owned by the NSW State Government (the Crown) and is managed by Shellharbour City Council as Crown Land Manager, under the CLM Act.
-In addition to the Crown component, there are 12 small lots owned by Shellharbour City Council, which are part of Hennegar Bay Reserve and included in this plan of management.
+Cowrie Island Reserve is owned by the NSW State Government (the Crown) and is managed by Shellharbour City Council as Crown Land Manager, under the CLM Act.